http4k/http4k/README.md

 * Immutable versions of the HTTP spec objects (Request, Response, Cookies etc).
 * HTTP handler and filter abstractions which models services as simple, composable functions.
 * Simple routing implementation, plus `HttpHandlerServlet` to enable plugging into any Servlet engine.
-* Type-safe [Lens](https://www21.in.tum.de/teaching/fp/SS15/papers/17.pdf) mechanism for destructuring and construction of HTTP message entities.
+* [Lens](https://www21.in.tum.de/teaching/fp/SS15/papers/17.pdf) mechanism for typesafe destructuring and construction of HTTP messages.
 * Abstractions for Servers, Clients, messasge formats, Templating etc.

 #### HttpHandlers